Student Journalist

 Whether you’re looking to hire top conservative talent or searching for your next job opportunity, LI has got you covered.

-The Aileen Chuck Internship Program 2025
+The Aileen Chuck Internship Program Summer 2026

 Jump-start your career in politics!
-Join the Leadership Institute staff team as a summer 2025 intern.
+Join the Leadership Institute staff team as a summer 2026 intern.

-The internship will run from May 12, 2025 through August 15, 2025.
+The internship will run from May 11, 2026 through August 14, 2026.

 This intensive program allows you to gain professional experience in a real working environment, further your knowledge of the conservative movement, and sharpen your skills for future success.
 Leadership Institute interns receive free housing, an $825 monthly stipend, priority access to the Institute’s Employment Placement Service, free tuition to all Leadership Institute schools and workshops, weekly private lunches and dinners with conservative VIPs, and the opportunity to build public policy references.